VoIP installation checklist

 - Assigning extensions

-During installation, your provider or IT team will collaborate with department leads to set up key features and ensure seamless integration with existing tools.
+During installation, your provider or IT team will work closely with department leads to configure key features and ensure seamless integration with existing tools.

-See our articles on VoIP features and VoIP integrations for more details.
+See our articles on VoIP features and business VoIP integration for more details.
 Here is a summary list of each:

 VoIP features: